 Symptom Possible Cause and Resolution During a call, I can hear excessive background noise.
 Incorrect cell phone settings.
 Check and adjust the audio settings on your cell phone.
 Refer to your cell phone's user manual.
 During a call, I can hear the other person but they cannot hear me.
 Cell phone malfunction.
-Switch your cell phone and Bluetooth on and off and try again.
+Switch your cell phone on and off, and vehicle Bluetooth® on and off and try again.
 Cell phone microphone muted.
 Unmute your cell phone microphone.
+Privacy mode is enabled.
+Switch off privacy mode.
 During a call, I cannot hear the other person and they cannot hear me.
 System restart required.
-Restart the system.
 Switch the ignition off and open the door.
 Close the door and lock the vehicle.
 Wait until the touchscreen is off and any illuminated USB ports are not illuminated.
 Unlock the vehicle, switch the ignition on and try again.
-I cannot download phone-book.
+I cannot download a phone-book.
 Incompatible cell phone.
 Check the compatibility of your cell phone on our website.
 Incorrect cell phone settings.
 Allow the system to retrieve contacts from your cell phone.
 Refer to your cell phone's user manual.
 Incorrect system settings.
 Switch automatic phonebook download on.
 See Settings (page 393).
 Cell phone malfunction.
-Switch your cell phone off, reset it and try again.
-A message displays suggesting that my phone- book has downloaded but it is empty or it has missing contacts.
+Switch your cell phone off and on to reset it and try again.

+Symptom Possible Cause and Resolution A message displays suggesting that my phone-book has downloaded but it is empty or it has missing contacts.
 Incorrect cell phone settings.
 Allow the system to retrieve contacts from your cell phone.
 Refer to your cell phone's user manual.
 Check the location of the missing contacts on your cell phone.
 If they are stored on the SIM card, move them to the cell phone memory.
 Incorrect system settings.
 Switch automatic phonebook download on.
 See Settings (page 393).

-Symptom Possible Cause and Resolution I cannot connect my cell phone.
+I cannot connect my cell phone.
 Incompatible cell phone.
 Check the compatibility of your cell phone on our website.
 Cell phone malfunction.
-Switch your cell phone off, reset it and try again.
+Switch your cell phone off and on to reset it and try again.
 Install the latest cell phone firmware.
-Delete your device from system and delete SYNC from your device and try again.
+Delete your device from the system and delete SYNC from your device and try again.
 Switch automatic phonebook download off.
 See Settings (page 393).
 Text messaging does not work.
-You did not switch on text message notifications.
+You might not have switched on text message notifications.
 Switch text message notifications on.
 See Phone (page 385).
 Incompatible cell phone.
 Check the compatibility of your cell phone on our website.
 Cell phone malfunction.
-Switch your cell phone off, reset it and try again.
+Switch your cell phone off and on to reset it and try again.
 I cannot hear text messages.
 Device message sharing is not enabled.
 Check the permissions on your device to ensure text message sharing is enabled.
 Incompatible cell phone.
 Check the compatibility of your cell phone on our website.

 Symptom Possible Cause and Resolution I cannot enter a street name when I am abroad.
 Incorrect entry method.Enter the street name with the country.
 The system does not recognize coordinates.
-You are using the wrong coordinates format.
+Using the wrong coordinates format.
 Use the format ##. #####, ##. ##### (for N/S, E/W).
 Add a minus before coordinates if the direction is West and keep a positive value if the direction is East, for example 12.5412 means East and -12.5412 means West.